dreameatergames/nuquake_enhanced/README.md

 - no networking

 ## Shoutouts
+- Hayden Kowalchuck
+  - For the initial port of nuQuake
+  - Putting up with so much of my BS
 - Kazade
   - GLdc: the best damn opengl implemention on the Dreamcast
   - Numerous discussions and info sharing